michaellunzer/Home-Assistant-Custom-Component-Fortnite/README.md

 # Fortnite Stats

-This 'fortnite' component is a Home Assistant custom sensor which shows you various stats accumulated while playing the very popular F2P game, ![Fortnite-Battle-Royale][Fortnite-Battle-Royale].
+This 'fortnite' component is a Home Assistant custom sensor which shows you various stats accumulated while playing the very popular F2P game, [Fortnite-Battle-Royale][Fortnite-Battle-Royale].

 ## Why?